-- Insert the card into the card reader.
+Insert the card into the card reader.

-- Use Canon software to download the images/movies.

-- Use Digital Photo Professional.

-- Use ImageBrowser EX.

-- For details, refer to the Software Instruction Manual on the CD-ROM (p.135).
+- Use Canon software to download the images/movies. - Use Digital Photo Professional. - Use ImageBrowser EX. - For details, refer to the Software Instruction Manual (p.135).

-When downloading images from the camera to your computer, with a card reader without using Canon software, copy the DCIM folder on the card to your computer.
+When downloading images from the camera to your computer, with a card reader without using Canon software, copy the DCIM folder on the card to vour computer.